 Will participants have to pay back any of the financial support provided to staff by Duke?

 In return for the financial assistance provided for training, participants must agree to work at Duke for 18 months after completion of the program.
 If participants drop out of the program or leave Duke prior to fulfilling their 18-month commitment, they will be required to repay a portion of the educational costs for instruction, books and supplies.

-For more information, please contact the Professional Development Institute at 919 684-5406 or by email at PDI@duke.edu.
+For more information, please contact the Professional Development Academy at 919 684-5406 or by email at PDI@duke.edu.